kcp-dev/kcp/docs/content/concepts/braindump.md

 WorkspacePath, it will first go Workspace object by Workspace object to resolve the leave of the WorkspacePath, to map it to the UID of the underlying Logical Cluster.
-In the last step, it will use the informer of the Logical Cluster objects and it will store a mapping from a Logical Cluster UID to the respective shard, each with a stored one.
+In the last step, it will use the informer of the Logical Cluster objects, and it will store a mapping from a Logical Cluster UID to the respective shard, each with a stored one.
 So the front proxy will resolve, in the last step, the Logical Cluster UID to the shard and send the request there.
 The shard itself will check the existence of the Logical Cluster object called Cluster to